May 22, 2013

 But sometimes, suddenly, something will come along, an event, a person, a thought, something that will shake us.
 This event might be called a cure to blindness.
 Historian Benzion Netanyahu, when discussing the life of Max Nordau, explains that, like many Jews, Nordau believed in the idea that Europe was a good place for the Jews.

 Nordau came from an Orthodox family but left Judaism.
+At the time many "enlightened" Jews felt Judaism was a relic of the past, not worth preserving in the modern age.
 He married a non Jewish woman and considered himself German.
 He would often say "We Germans".
 He did not believe that he was less of a German, or a European, than anyone else.

-Professor Netanyahu writing in 1941 calls this a "blindness".
+Professor Netanyahu (father of our Prime Minister) writing in 1941 calls this a "blindness".
 The lie in this case was that Jews would be fully accepted into European life.
-It was a lie the Jews created and many believed it.
+It was a lie the Jews created, and many believed it.
 Those who believed it were called "Assimilationists".
-The Orthodox had a lie of their own, which many still adhere to, and that is that they can continue their way of life in a hostile environment indefinitely.
+The Orthodox Jews had a lie of their own, which many still adhere to, and that is that they can continue their way of life in a hostile environment indefinitely.

 Like Theodor Herzl, Nordau was a journalist.
 They met at the Dreyfus trial.

 Both Herzl and Nordau, fully assimilated Jews, were transformed by this event.
 If a man like Dreyfus could be treated this way, then there was no hope for the Jews of Europe.
 On that day their blindness was cured, on that day they were blessed with prophecy.
-On that day they saw the annihilation of European Jewry.
+On that day they saw the annihilation of European Jewry which was sure to come.

 Nordau and Herzl, two Jews, finally had their vision back, both would devote the rest of their lives to solving the "Jewish Problem".
 Their ideas did in fact start the process that led to the creation of the State of Israel.
 But other Jews, still suffering from blindness, did not see this on time.
 They stayed in Europe until the Europeans came along with a different solution to the "Jewish Problem".